ihmeuw/vivarium_research/docs/source/gbd2017_models/risk_attributable_causes/iron_deficiency/index.rst

 Model Assumptions and Limitations
 +++++++++++++++++++++++++++++++++

+If any causes with anemia health state sequelae are included in the Vivarium simulation, any disability associated with anemic sequela of that cause will be counted both through the process described in this document as well as through the disability weight associated with that cause.
+The impact of this double counting should be considered when this is the case before implementation in a model and recorded as a model limitation if applicable.

 Because hemoglobin concentrations are not directly modeled among the early and late neonatal age groups in GBD, the prevalence of mild, moderate, and severe